 EGMs show what research already exists within your scope (above a certain quality threshold); they do not show what that research says.
 They’re like real maps, which show where the pubs are but not what they serve 😉

 For example, you may want to ensure that the institutions that you fund have done and are doing everything possible to prevent child abuse.
 You’re aware that many organisations put in place safe-guarding policies.
 But you are not sure whether safe-guarding policies actually have any effect on the levels of abuse.
 This EGM did not find that out, but it does show whether anybody has yet looked at that question, and if they have, the geographies and types of institutions that they examined, and the research methods that they used (which matters since some research methods are more reliable than others).
 That may answer your question, or you may want to commission new research into it.
-The forthcoming ‘guidebook’ (see below) will show what the evidence says.
+The ‘guidebook’ (see below) shows what the evidence says.

 This makes EGMs useful for policymakers, funders and practitioners looking for evidence to inform policies and programmes.
 For donors and researchers, these maps can inform a strategic approach for commissioning and conducting research.
 EGMs are not intended to provide recommendations or guidelines for policy and practice but are meant to be sources that inform policy development and guidelines for practice.

 This map looks only at studies of ‘what works’, i.e., the effect of some intervention(s) on some outcomes(s) for particular groups.
 Our map therefore does not include non-causal studies, such as studies of prevalence of abuse, attitudes, activities within organisations (eg., to reduce abuse or encourage disclosure).